Does Green Tea or Black Tea have more Caffeine?

 When compared to the likes of coffee, the amount of caffeine present in tea is low.
 However, the level of this stimulant remains the same in a wide variety of teas all over the world.
 One major factor which influences the amount of caffeine present is the time taken to brew this drink.

 Taking a look at the commercial tea products, you can see the difference between black tea and green tea.
 For example, when you brew black tea and green tea for a minute, they have 12 milligrams and 14 milligrams of caffeine.
+However something like ground tea will be quite different because you're drinking all of it.

 Upon increasing the brew time to three minutes, the amount of stimulants in these beverages increases.
 The yield of caffeine is now 27 milligrams for green tea and 22 milligrams for black tea.
 However, if you brew these beverages for five minutes, there is a role reversal.
 Green tea only has 41 grams of caffeine, while black tea has 61 grams.